 After your long swimming session, make sure you take a shower to remove the chlorine from your skin.
 You can then exfoliate your skin with a washcloth to remove dead skin and residual tan along.
 For more advice on this check our article – does spray tan come off in a pool?

-Hit the Steam Room:
+Hit the Sauna:

 Another easy way to get rid of tan from hands and feet is steam rooms.
 The heat and sweat involved can help soften your skin as well as the color.
 It makes it easier for you to simply wipe off the tan.